-2. Find out exactly what style they want
+2. Figure out exactly what style they want

-- Get a “stand-in ring” in an estimated size to propose with, which you can then exchange for the correct size ring later
+- Get a “stand-in ring” from your jeweller in an estimated size to propose with, which you can then exchange for the correct size ring later.

 4. Buy the best ring for your budget

 There are no rules as to what you should spend on an engagement ring.
 But you do need to buy the best ring that you can afford.
 Why?
 Because an engagement ring will be exposed to a lot of wear and tear.
-She will wear it on her hand, every day, for life.
+Your partner will wear it on their hand, every day, for life.
 It’s worth buying quality that can withstand that.

-5. Pick a metal that suits her complexion
+5. Pick a metal that suits their complexion

 It’s best to invest in gold or platinum because they’re the two hardest precious metals you can use in jewellery.
-Choose the colour of the metal according to other jewellery she already likes to wear:
+Choose the colour of the metal according to other jewellery your partner already likes to wear:

 - Platinum, silvery-white in colour, is the most durable, but also the most expensive.

-- Gold is versatile choice perfect for engagement rings.
-It’s available in 3 different colours: white gold, yellow gold and rose gold.
-Plus you can buy it in 18K (more expensive) and 9K (less expensive).
+- Gold is a versatile choice for engagement rings.
+It’s available in 3 different colours including white gold, yellow gold and rose gold.
+Plus you can buy it in 18K and 9K qualities to match your budget.

 6. Choose the diamond